dimadesu/termux-nginx-rtmp/README.md

 ## Find out your phone's IP address

+Most likely you'll be running hotspot on your phone, so run this command first

 ```sh
 ifconfig
 ```

+and look for IP under `swlan0` > `inet`.

 ## Configure your video encoder to push to RTMP ingest of Nginx